Oamaru Opera House

-The Oamaru Opera House and former Town Hall in Oamaru is a historic building and current performance venue on the east coast of the South Island of New Zealand.
+The Oamaru Opera House and former Town Hall in Oamaru is a historic building and current performance venue in Oamaru, on the east coast of the South Island of New Zealand.
 The building is classified as a "Category I" ("places of 'special or outstanding historical or cultural heritage significance or value'") historic place by Heritage New Zealand Pouhere Taonga, previously known as the New Zealand Historic Places Trust.

 History

 The first borough council offices in Oamaru were in a wooden building on the south side of the Thames Street Bridge, occupied since the 1860s, but by the turn of the century were considered too small for hosting civic events, as well as being "old and unsightly".
 The only public hall in Oamaru, the Theatre Royal, had been lost to redevelopment which made the situation more urgent.
 Mayor Robert Milligan instigated the purchase of land for a new town hall in 1905, and the Council called for designs.
 Oamaru architect John Meggett Forrester won the competition.
 Forrester was the son of another local architect Thomas Forrester.

 Builders Winsley and Sons were contracted to construct the building for £10,600, although the design was then altered to include both a second storey and a concert hall.